Poverty in the United States: Fighting poverty

-Government safety-net programs put in place since the War on Poverty have helped reduce the poverty rate from 26% in 1967 to 16% in 2012, according to a Supplemental Poverty Model (SPM) created by Columbia University, while the official U.S. Poverty Rate has not changed, as the economy by itself has done little to reduce poverty.
+Government safety-net programs put in place since the war on poverty have helped reduce the poverty rate from 26% in 1967 to 16% in 2012, according to a Supplemental Poverty Model (SPM) created by Columbia University, while the official U.S. Poverty Rate has not changed, as the economy by itself has done little to reduce poverty.
 According to the 2013 Columbia University study which created the (SPM) method of measuring poverty, without such programs the poverty rate would be 29% today.
 An analysis of the study by Kevin Drum suggests the American welfare state effectively reduces poverty among the elderly but provides relatively little assistance to the working-age poor.
 A 2014 study by Pew Charitable Trusts shows that without social programs like food stamps, social security and the federal EITC, the poverty rate in the U.S. would be much higher.
 Nevertheless, the U.S. has the weakest social safety net of all developed nations.
 Sociologist Monica Prasad of Northwestern University argues that this developed because of government intervention rather than lack of it, which pushed consumer credit for meeting citizens' needs rather than applying social welfare policies as in Europe.

+Some argue that increasing diversity among members of legislative bodies would better enable government efforts to reduce poverty.

+Following the 2025 U.S. government shutdown, the Trump administration decided on November 1 to end the nation's vital Supplemental Nutrition Assistance Program (SNAP) for the first time since its creation in 1964.
+The food assistance program provides food for nearly 42 million Americans - or one in eight people.